web3privacy/docs/src/content/docs/donate.md

 Our diverse array of research, projects development, events and tools production is all offered freely, fueled by people and organizations who care about digital privacy.

-SUPPORT OUR INDEPENDECE, HELP US ADVOCATING FOR WEB3 PRIVACY:
+SUPPORT OUR INDEPENDENCE, HELP US ADVOCATING FOR WEB3 PRIVACY:

 Ethereum: 0xc3b5331362aF2C6c32cA22A893142e06BB1608c1